Can You Carry a Weapon Without a Permit License in Georgia?

 3. Anyone licensed to carry a weapon in any other state

-Even though the concealed carry law has loosened, law enforcement can still arrest you for carrying a weapon without a license.
-This is especially true if you are not allowed to have weapons or if you are in a restricted place.
-This is particularly true if you are not allowed to carry weapons or if you are carrying in a restricted area.
+Even though the concealed carry law has been loosened, law enforcement can still arrest you for carrying a weapon without a license.
+This is especially true if you are not legally allowed to carry weapons (convicted felon), or if you are carrying in a restricted area.

 Certain locations remain off-limits for carrying weapons, even for lawful weapons carriers.
 These include government buildings, courthouses, jails, schools, and airports.
 Carrying in these locations could result in arrest.

-If you’re not sure about whether you can carry in a certain place, it’s best to talk to a gun rights lawyer at Kohn & Yager.
-Our 3 criminal defense attorneys have a combined 91 years of courtroom experience.
+If you are not sure about whether you can carry in a certain place, it’s best to talk to a gun rights lawyer at Kohn & Yager.
+Our 3 criminal defense attorneys have a combined 95 years of courtroom experience.

 However, it is still illegal for certain individuals to carry weapons in Georgia, including: